emacsmirror/org-autoexport/README.md

 That way, I can have the auto-export control for a bunch of org files as part of a common setup file declared by `#+setupfile:`, so I don't have to repeat myself.

-<a id="orgb50eed5"></a>

 # Usage

+The package defines a minor mode called `org-autoexport-mode`, which (if enabled) performs the export after saving the file.
 Simply require the package in you emacs init and hook it into org-mode.

 ```elisp
 (require 'org-autoexport)
 (add-hook 'org-mode-hook 'org-autoexport-mode)
 ```

-or you can use `use-package`:
+Alternatively, you can use `use-package`:

 ```elisp
 (use-package org-autoexport